 Zero Waste Kitchen

 I decided to cut back even further a few months ago when I realized we were still throwing too much food out and now attempting a Zero Waste Kitchen (can’t remember where I got that idea (Editor’s Note: Maybe Bea Johnson?)).
 We stopped menu planning and started using what needs to be eaten each day.
 We have a vegetable garden and are still harvesting tomatoes from our greenhouse (I live on the coast of very northern California, and we can’t grow tomatoes or peppers without one… Well they will grow, but not ripen).

 For instance, in August I made my daughter a lemon cake with lemon frosting from scratch, and then a chocolate with chocolate frosting for my husband in September.
-I froze the rest of the two frostings.
-I pulled them out a few days ago when my 5 year old granddaughter was over and she wanted to bake cupcakes.
-I used half a box mix and then those frozen frostings.
+I froze the rest of the two frostings and pulled them out a few days ago when my 5 year old granddaughter was over and she wanted to bake cupcakes.
+Then all I had to do was use half a box mix and those frozen frostings.

 I also have done quite a bit of batch cooking this year.
 My adult daughters also like me to make them the same!
 I have 3 dishes I mainly make that were my most used over the years.
-I also freeze extra soup and chopped onions/bell peppers and anything else I can if I cannot use them before they go bad (Zero Waste Kitchen).
-I made jams and have frozen 3 gallons of blueberries.
+In addition, I freeze extra soup and chopped onions/bell peppers and anything else I can if I cannot use them before they go bad (Zero Waste Kitchen).
+Of course, I made jams and have frozen 3 gallons of blueberries.

 We make our dog’s food.
 Lila is an older rescue chihuahua.
 She does not have many teeth and choked on her kibble one day.
 We started buying her whole food, but it was so crazy expensive we started making it ourselves.
 She hit the lottery when we adopted her!